Andrettin/Wyrmsun/readme.txt

 * Miscellaneous
 - Fixed issue which caused quest objectives to keep being displayed when loading a save game from within a quest.
 - The minimum resolution for the game is now 1024.
 - Seasons can now pass in-game, in a manner reminiscent of the time of day system.
 Each year takes about one real-time hour to pass.
-Currently the seasons are purely cosmetic, with their only effect being terrain graphics changing.
-Days are shorter during winter and nights longer, while for summer it is the other way around.
+Currently the seasons are mostly cosmetic, causing the terrain graphics to change.
+Additionally, days are shorter during winter and nights longer, while for summer it is the other way around.

 * Modding
 - Made substantial progress in allowing for separation between scripts and data.
-Animations, buttons, characters, icons, map templates, missile types, sounds, terrain types, unit types, sounds can now be defined in data files (.cfg), placed within the /data/ folder.
-The .cfg files within the /data/ folder (or in a subfolder within it) of a mod is now parsed automatically by the game on start.
+Animations, buttons, characters, icons, map templates, missile types, sounds, terrain types and unit types can now be defined in data files (.cfg), placed within the /data/ folder.
+The .cfg files within the /data/ folder (or in a subfolder within it) of a mod are now parsed automatically by the game on start.

 * Terrain
 - Fixed issue which caused walls to regrow when destroyed if built on top of cleared forests.